mfkinney/Homework---Case-Study/README.md

     * [i2C](i2cinc.com)
     * [Marqeta](marqeta.com)

 * Competition for new partners is fierce.
 Avant recently signed a deal with Major League Soccer.
-All are actively trying to attract new partners to either create a new issuing program or convince an existing issuer to convert their system of record to the new platform.
+All are actively trying to attract new partners to either create a new issuing program, or convince an existing issuer to convert their system of record to the new platform.

 ## Results
 * Being a privately held company, there is no access to financial records such as SEC 10K filings.